HectorCastelli/website/README.md

 # website

-My personal website, as well as the articles and posts that power it.
+My [personal website](https://gohector.com), as well as the articles and posts that power it.

 Built with [Astro](https://astro.build/).

-## 🧞 Commands
+## Commands

 All commands are run from the root of the project, from a terminal: